 Use a hoist when lifting components which weigh 23 kg (50 lb) or more, to avoid back injury.
-Make sure all chains, hooks, slings etc., are in good condition and are in the correct capacity.
+Make sure all lifting equipment is in good condition and are in the correct capacity.
 Be sure hooks are positioned correctly.
 Lifting eyes are not to be side loaded during a lifting operation.
 Do not use the hammer's tools for lifting.